hyper63/workshops/hello-world/README.md

 ## Prerequisites

+> If you are not using gitpod, then you need to have deno installed - https://deno.land/install

 > What do I need to know in order to do this workshop?

 - HTTP/JSON APIs
 - Javascript
+- ExpressJS/Opine
 - git/github

+We will be using Deno as our server runtime, but you don't need to worry about that for this workshop.

 ---